Pāhala, Hawaii: Geography

 According to the United States Census Bureau, the CDP has a total area of 2.2 km2, all of it land.

 Climate

-Pahala has a dry-summer tropical savanna climate (As) with hot daytime temperatures and mild nighttime temperatures year round and a summer dry season.
+Pāhala has a dry-summer tropical savanna climate (As) with hot daytime temperatures and mild nighttime temperatures year round and a summer dry season.
 Precipitation peaks during the month of November.

-On April 27, 1931, the temperature reached 100 °F (37.8 °C) in Pahala, which is the highest temperature recorded in Hawaii.
+On April 27, 1931, the temperature reached 100 °F (37.8 °C) in Pāhala, which is the highest temperature recorded in Hawaii.